YasinEl/mzRAPP/README.md

 required for each molecule in each file to be kept in the respective file.
 In order to get a better overview over picked peaks two csv files as well as instructions can be exported.
-Those can be used in order to generate a mirror image of the benchmark dataset in the free software [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
+Those can be used in order to generate a mirror image of the benchmark data set in the free software [Skyline](https://skyline.ms/project/home/software/Skyline/begin.view).
 Notably Skyline can also be used to adapt peak boundaries or add peaks which might have been missed by mzRAPP.
 However, it is only possible to